 Describe your courtroom approach.

-The list of attorney interview questions always involves topics related to the courtroom and your approach to representing clients.
-Describe your thought process, how you would prepare for trial, and your attitude during the court proceedings.
-It’s best to stick to a checklist in order to make sure you don’t leave any important steps out.
+A typical list of attorney interview questions always involves topics related to the courtroom and your approach to representing clients.
+Describe your thought process, how you would prepare for a trial and your attitude during the court proceedings.
+It's best to stick to a checklist in order to make sure you don't leave any important steps out.

 How would you solve a legal issue?

-This is another one of the more common circumstantial or situational interview questions where you’re expected to show problem-solving abilities as well as present your knowledge of the law.
+This is another one of the more common circumstantial or situational interview questions where you're expected to show problem-solving abilities and present your knowledge of the law.

 How well do you handle stressful situations?

 Stress is an inevitable part of every lawyer's career.
 Therefore, it's only natural that behavioral questions in a law interview with potential new associates will include something related to stressful situations.
-Nobody’s perfect, but you’re expected to keep your cool and handle difficult clients and colleagues without losing your temper.
+Nobody's perfect, but you're expected to keep your cool in any work environment and handle difficult clients and colleagues without losing your temper.

-You can fall back to something you wrote in your cover letter when applying for the job or explain your process through an example.
+You can fall back on something you wrote in your cover letter when applying for the job or explain your working process through an example.
 Give an example of a time you handled yourself well under duress.
-The goal is to show you’re able to remain calm and professional even when situations appear unmanageable.
+The goal is to show you're able to remain calm and professional even when situations appear unmanageable.

 There are many more questions an interviewer may ask during a job interview.
-This depends on the type of law you’re practicing, the job position you’re applying for, and of course, the interviewer’s level of expertise.
+This depends on the type of law you're practicing, the job position the company is hiring for, and of course, the interviewer's level of expertise.
 Some questions are designed to analyze your experience and skills, while others are intended to throw you off and see how you react.

 Here's a sample of interview questions that tend to pop up at law firm interviews: